Why is Alimony No Longer Tax-Deductible?

 In relation to alimony, the government was able to identify a discrepancy between the amount of alimony deducted by payers and the amount of alimony reported as income by its recipients.

-What does this change mean for you?
+What does this change mean for your 2020 tax return?

 As previously stated, alimony is no longer tax-deductible nor can it be included as income on tax returns if your divorce agreement was finalized as of 2019.
 For any divorce agreements that include alimony and were finalized prior to 2019, you may still continue to deduct payments or report alimony as income.